How to Quit Vaping: Complete Guide

 Replacement Strategies

-It might feel silly, but these substitutions genuinely work.
-You’re not replacing one addiction with another — you’re giving your body a transitional object while you retrain the habit.
+These substitutions work.
+You’re not replacing one addiction with another, you’re giving your nervous system a transitional object while you retrain the habit loop.

 The Withdrawal Timeline: What to Expect